Keep reading and find out…

 What is the Privacy Act 1988?

-The Privacy Act includes 13 Australian Privacy Principles (APPs), which apply to some private sector organisations, as well as most Australian Government agencies.
+The Privacy Act includes 13 Australian Privacy Principles (APPs), which apply to some private sector organisations and most Australian Government agencies.
 These are collectively referred to as ‘APP entities’.
 The Privacy Act also regulates the privacy component of the consumer credit reporting system, tax file numbers, and health and medical research.

 ★ Annual turnover of $3 million or more